joe-allen/overleaonline/wp-content/plugins/wordfence/readme.txt

-=== Wordfence Security - Firewall & Malware Scan ===
+=== Wordfence Security - Firewall, Malware Scan, and Login Security ===
 Contributors: mmaunder, wfryan, wfmatt, wfmattr
-Tags: security, firewall, malware scanner, web application firewall, two factor authentication, block hackers, country blocking, clean hacked site, blocklist, waf, login security
+Tags: security, waf, malware, 2fa, two factor, login security, firewall, brute force, scanner, scan, web application firewall, protection, stop hackers, prevent hacks, secure wordpress, wordpress security
 Requires at least: 3.9
-Requires PHP: 5.3
+Requires PHP: 5.5
-Tested up to: 5.9
+Tested up to: 6.6
-Stable tag: 7.5.9
+Stable tag: 7.11.7
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Secure your website with the most comprehensive WordPress security plugin.
-Firewall, malware scan, blocking, live traffic, login security & more.
+Firewall, Malware Scanner, Two Factor Auth and Comprehensive Security Features, powered by our 24 hour team.
+Make security a priority with Wordfence.

 == Description ==

 ### THE MOST POPULAR WORDPRESS FIREWALL & SECURITY SCANNER

-Wordfence includes an endpoint firewall and malware scanner that were built from the ground up to protect WordPress.
+WordPress security requires a team of dedicated analysts researching the latest malware variants and WordPress exploits, turning them into firewall rules and malware signatures, and releasing those to customers in real-time.
+Wordfence is widely acknowledged as the number one WordPress security research team in the World.
+Our plugin provides a comprehensive suite of security features, and our team's research is what powers our plugin and provides the level of security that we are known for.

+At Wordfence, WordPress security isn't a division of our business - WordPress security is all we do.
+We employ a global 24 hour dedicated incident response team that provides our priority customers with a 1 hour response time for any security incident.
+The sun never sets on our global security team and we run a sophisticated threat intelligence platform to aggregate, analyze and produce ground breaking security research on the newest security threats.

+Wordfence Security includes an endpoint firewall, malware scanner, robust login security features, live traffic views, and more.
 Our Threat Defense Feed arms Wordfence with the newest firewall rules, malware signatures and malicious IP addresses it needs to keep your website safe.
 Rounded out by 2FA and a suite of additional features, Wordfence is the most comprehensive WordPress security solution available.

 #### WORDPRESS FIREWALL
 * Web Application Firewall identifies and blocks malicious traffic.
 Built and maintained by a large team focused 100% on WordPress security.